shumbor/accel-ppp-docs/configuration/pppd_compat.rst

 **ip-up=/path/to/file**
   By default is not defined.

-  Path to ip-up script which is executed when ppp interfaces is completly configured and started.
+  Path to ip-up script which is executed when ppp interfaces is completely configured and started.

 **ip-down=/path/to/file**
   By default is not defined.